TannerReynolds/sharex-api/README.md

 # sharex-api
-A Share X API You can utilize to upload images, text files, mp4 files, songs, and a lot more.
+A ShareX API That can be used to upload text files, images, video's and much more.